oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Bowtie is an ultrafast, memory-efficient short read aligner.
 It aligns short DNA sequences (reads) to the human genome.

-**URL**
+**More Information**

 http://bowtie-bio.sourceforge.net/index.shtml